RailCoin/devportal-tutorials-rb/tutorials/17_vote_on_content/README.md

 ### To Run

 First, set up your workstation using the steps provided in [Getting Started](https://developers.steem.io/tutorials-ruby/getting_started).
-Then you can create and execute the script (or clone from this repository):
+Then you can create and execute the script (or clone from this repository) with the following arguments:

-* `<url>`
+* `<url>` - the URL to vote on
+* `[weight]` - the weight of the vote as percentage, optional (default `100.0 %`)

 ```bash
 git clone git@github.com:steemit/devportal-tutorials-rb.git